-Several research efforts on Correspondence Analysis (CA) and visualization have provided ideas for our research.
-Friendly suggested using the coordinates from the first CA principal axis to order the values of nominal variables in mosaic displays to reveal the pattern of association [Friendly 1992].
-Greenacre proposed using the coordinates from the first CA principal axis as input to create a classing tree [Greenacre 1993].
+Correspondence Analysis: Several research efforts on Correspondence Analysis (CA) have provided ideas for our research.
+[Friendly 1992] suggested using the coordinates from the first CA principal axis to order the values of nominal variables in mosaic displays to reveal the pattern of association.
+[Greenacre 1993] proposed using the coordinates from the first CA principal axis as input to create a classing tree.
 In this tree, the nominal values are grouped together using reduction in inertia to represent loss of information.
-Greenacre also suggested the use of quantified versions of nominal variables as input to statistical techniques that require numeric variables, such as regression.
+[Greenacre 1993] also suggested the use of quantified versions of nominal variables as input to statistical techniques that require numeric variables such as regression.
 The SPSS Categories package uses CA to pre-process data for their Categorical Regression module and uses CA maps for visualizing nominal variables [Meulman and Heiser 2000].
 These uses of the coordinates of the first CA principal axis seem to be due to the theory of Optimal Scaling, that states that these coordinates provide an optimal numeric representation of the nominal values [Greenacre 1993].
 Unfortunately, when the nominal variable is perfectly associated with another nominal variable, such coordinates are not optimal, as we will show later.

-Milanese et al. used CA and clustering to group similar images [Milanese et al. 1996].
-They created a hierarchical tree for fast indexing into classes of images.
+[Milanese et al. 1996] used CA and clustering to group similar images and created a hierarchical tree for use in fast indexing into classes of images.
 This is similar to our approach in that we also use CA as a data reduction technique and use clustering to group similar nominal values together.